-Maybe you’re one of the rare “lucky” ones who’ve never once doubted whether or not your spouse or partner was the one for you
+Maybe you’ve never once doubted whether or not your spouse or partner was the one for you…

 What we can tell you is…

-Most people (maybe even you if you’re honest with yourself) have at one time or another wondered in the privacy of your own mind and thoughts about the question–
+Most people (maybe even you if you’re honest with yourself) have at one time or another wondered in the privacy of your own mind and thoughts about the questions–

-“Is He or She STILL the one for me?”
+“Is my partner STILL the one for me?”

-This is such an important question that most of us don’t ever take a look at until it’s too late and that’s why we’re exploring it in today’s issue.
+These are such important questions that most of us don’t ever take a look at until it’s too late and that’s why we’re exploring them in today’s article.

-Hi, it’s Otto and because Susie’s buried deep in another writing project, I’m flying solo in the writing of today’s newsletter and I’ll start with an honest confession about today’s topic…
+Hi, it’s Otto, I’m flying solo in the writing of today’s article and I’ll start with an honest confession about the topic…

 Not only have we helped thousands of men and women navigate through the question of whether to stay in or leave their relationship or marriage–but…